Parx-3DS/Parx-GDI/README.md

 #Two or three other personal request of all

-1.
+please
 send emailto: "Athabasca U" so I "Kenneth Dwayne Lee :: Dob.
 Jan 10 1972" may obtain rendering from their "Approval Program" of the alumni & or computer science faculty  >>  fst_success@athabascau.ca
 Via Phone: 1-819-205-2321
 Co.
 Kenneth Dwayne Lee
 78 "A" Rue.
 Garneau, Gatineau Qc.
 J8X-1S2 Canada

-2.
 Plus if U belive in [Three-DS:Computers:Desk](https://www.3dbrew.org/wiki/Fundraiser) and Proliteriot's whom can build them?

-3.
-Make hast, look at any "computer language" and sit as Genral in this cause!
+& Make hast, look at any "computer language" and sit as Genral in this cause!

+plans or todo ...
-#"Elaborate more of a GUI & other uses for arrays of any arbitrary pixels" is the future "in several more chapters" of this rag
+##"Elaborate more of a GUI & other uses for arrays of any arbitrary pixels" is the future "in several more chapters" of this rag
-##Beat'n black adam R&D in
+###Beat'n black adam R&D in
 those bootblack southern Canadien's, really need to [free Europe & Japan](https://en.wikipedia.org/wiki/Revolution_for_DS)?

 Any software works derive &or that make use of MUST include "web search quries" listed!